dougeby/IntuneDocs/intune/apps-deploy-gcc-dod.md

 ## Add line-of-business apps using Intune

-To add a line-of-business app intended for a GCC-High or DOD environment using Intune, you can follow the [Windows LOB app](lob-apps-windows.md) instructions.
+To add a line-of-business app intended for a GCC High or DOD environment using Intune, you can follow the [Windows LOB app](lob-apps-windows.md) instructions.
 You may choose to deploy the Company Portal first from the Microsoft Store for Business.
 If you choose to use the Company Portal, you can manually install and deploy the Company Portal.
 For more information, see [How to configure the Microsoft Intune Company Portal app](company-portal-app.md).

 ## Distribute Offline Apps from the Store for Business using Intune